-Practitioner(s) - statutory auditor(s) and/or independent assurance services provider(s) appointed to express an opinion as per the CSRD (see Accounting Directive Article 34.1(aa)).
+Practitioner(s) - statutory auditor(s) and/or independent assurance services provider(s) appointed to express an opinion as per the CSRD (see Accounting Directive Article 34.1(aa).
 Practitioners must be qualified and registered in accordance with national requirements.

-Pronouncements - any vehicle, document, rule, standard or guideline, the provisions of which are to be complied with by practitioners in providing limited assurance according to the Accounting Directive / CSRD in the absence of EU standards on limited assurance adopted by the European Commission.
+Pronouncements - any vehicle, document, rule, standard or guideline, the provisions of which are to be complied with by practitioners in providing limited assurance according to the Accounting Directive / CSRD in the absence of EU standards on limited assurance.